Fields of Study: Sciences

 - Campus Credit Abroad: Learn the types of credit (major, minor, general education, elective) students from your campus received at this location.

 This fast-paced program focuses on calculus-based physics.
 You will be covering two quarters' worth of Physics over 8-weeks (two 4-week blocks).
-The program requires a substantial time commitment: full class attendance, lab participation, and time spent studying and doing research or homework outside of class.
-Each week will include two 3-hour lectures, two 3-hour labs, two 3-hour small group tutorials, and two 1-2 hour problem-solving workshops.
+The program requires a substantial time commitment: full class attendance, lab participation, reading, and time spent studying and doing homework outside of class.
+Each week will include two 3-hour class sessions, two 3-hour labs, two 3-hour small group tutorials, and two 2-hour problem-solving workshops.
 You will have an exam every week.
-You will need to do approximately 12 hours of self-study per week, in addition to the scheduled classroom time, in order to be successful in this series.
+You will need to do approximately 12 hours of self-study per week and should expect a minimum workload of 35 hours per week to be successful in this series.

-The pedagogical approach for the physics courses differs from traditional classroom models.
-You'll be introduced to the learning material before class and expected to complete the readings and online assignments as preparation.
-Classroom time will be used to deepen your understanding of the material through discussions and group learning activities.
-Your role is to take ownership of your learning outside of the classroom so you are prepared to actively participate in problem-solving activities that reinforce what you learned.
+This course uses a mixed of flipped classroom and contingent teaching learning design, which means students are expected to complete pre-session reading and tests while class sessions focus on mentor-led group discussions.
+Your role is to take ownership of your learning outside of the classroom, so you are prepared to actively participate in problem-solving activities that reinforce what you learned.
 Many students find this model engaging and motivating.